 A big puffy pancake (also known as a Dutch baby) was always a treat growing up.
-When cherries are coming into the house fast and furious during cherry season, I've been known to throw a handful into the puffy pancake batter.
-It's a bit like clafoutis, but with crispier bits and edges.
+When cherries are coming into the house fast and furious during cherry season, we've been known to throw a handful into the puffy pancake batter.
+It's a bit like a clafoutis, but with crispier bits and edges.

 Use any type of cherry you like, although it's a case where sweet work better than sour, in my humble opinion.

 4 large eggs